harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 The terraform script provided will help you automate everything that you need in your cloud account from Environment,Sevice account to KSQLdb Cluster.
 Please note that you need to run KSQL queries manually in order create streams, tables and perfrom joins.

+**NOTE: For BigQuery Sink Connector to work you need to create the cluster in the same region as your GCP**
 1. This demo uses Terraform  to spin up resources that are needed.

 2. Update the `terraform/variables.tf` file for the following variables with your Cloud API credentials.